kashalo/vue-paginator-ak/README.md

   - **type**: `String or Number`
   - **required**: `false`
   - **default**: `5`
-  - **description**: you can specificy how many link to be rendered in the pagination bar.
+  - **description**: You can specify how many link to be rendered in the pagination bar.
 ---
 - **alignment**
   - **type**: `String`
   - **required**: `false`
   - **default**: `flex-end`
   - **options**: `flex-start , center , flex-end`
-  - **description**: you can custimze the pagination alignment to be displaid either in the left , center or right of the page.
+  - **description**: You can customize the pagination alignment to be displayed either in the left , center or right of the page.
  ---
 - **preserveUrl**
   - **type**: `Boolean`